pnp/sp-dev-fx-webparts/samples/react-property-bag-editor/README.md

 ## Minimal Path to Awesome

 - Clone this repository
+- This project uses the JSOM to interact with the property bag.
+Therefore in config/config.js you need to change the paths on the externals sp-init,microsoft-ajax,sp-runtime, and sharepoint to point to your tenant.
 - in the command line run:
   - `npm install`
   - `gulp serve`